GNB-UAM/CPG-feeding-Lymnaea/README.md

 ### Data recording

+### Choosing integrator and integration increment
+-integrator flag is used to choose between Euler or Runge-Kutta integration method.
+-dt is used to choose integration increment.
+While this model is able to generate spiking activity at high step values (0.01), when temporal study is required, it is recommended to use Euler at least at 0.001 or Runge-Kutta method for more precission results.

 ### Example run complete circuit (no ramp)
 For an example simulation of 10 seconds you can run the model with the following arguments: